-Thank you for visiting A Turning Point website and reviewing our Privacy Notice.
+Thank you for visiting A Turning Point of Colorado Springs' website and reviewing our Privacy Notice.
 This statement addresses collection, use and security of, and access to information that may be obtained through use of the website.
 This notice covers the following topics:

 If you do nothing during your visit to our website but browse, read pages, or download information, we will gather and store certain information about your visit.
 This information does not identify you personally.
 We automatically collect and store the following information about your visit:

 -The Internet Protocol Address and domain name used.
 The Internet Protocol address is a numerical identifier assigned either to your Internet service provider or directly to your computer.
 We use the Internet Protocol Address to direct Internet traffic to you.
 This address can be translated to determine the domain name of your service provider (e.g., xcompany.com or yourschool.edu);